KI7MT/wspr-analytics/docs/index.md

 I many of the instalaltion sections, you will see Tabs for a particular distribution.
 Clicking on the desired tab will render the command or content relevant to that distribution.

+>NOTE: These are just examples, and not intended for actual use.

 === "Alpine"
     - Update the package list
     ```bash